5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 Save

-4 thoughts on “5 Frugal Things – Preparing For Winter Storm, Grocery Shopping Score, Free Treats, etc.
+2 thoughts on “5 Frugal Things – Preparing For A Winter Storm, Free Food, Potato Soup, etc.

 Great article – like checking in to see how you are frugal.
 I recently wondered if McDonalds and Whataburger have rewards apps as they don’t advertise them much.
 Why yes that do and WB gave us a free burger just for signing up.
 MD gave a free large French fry.
 We don’t always take advantage but nice to know when find yourself out and needing a quick meal.